 ABOUT TRAVIS COUNTY MEDICAL ALLIANCE

-The Travis County Medical Alliance, founded in 1924 as the Travis County Medical Society Auxilliary, has a history of supporting the citizens of Travis County.
+The Travis County Medical Alliance, founded in 1924 as the Travis County Medical Society Auxiliary, has a history of supporting the citizens of Travis County.
 Our members enjoy general membership meetings with guest speakers, philanthropic opportunities, supporting organized medicine, and many social engagements.
-Our members consist of the spouses of Travis County physicians and Travis County physicians.
+Our members consist of the partners of Travis County physicians and Travis County physicians.

 1924-30 Members worked to ensure a pure milk supply, birth registration and smallpox vaccination.